Nauman3S/RPi-Cable-Tester/README.md

 ## Getting Started <a name = "getting_started"></a>

+### Prerequisites

-- This program is tested on Raspbery Pi 3B.
+1. This program is tested on `Raspbery Pi 3B`.
+2. You will need at least `16 GB Class 10 SD Card` restoring the provided .img file.

-- Copy Firmware folder to the Destkop of your Raspberry Pi.
+- For manual running, copy the Firmware folder to the Destkop of your Raspberry Pi.

 ### AutoStart on Boot<a name = "Installation"></a>